Repeated Measures ANOVA in Python using Statsmodels

 In the first section, we will implement one-way ANOVA for repeated measures using Statsmodels.
 Next, we will explore the application of two-way ANOVA for repeated measures in Python.
 By analyzing a dataset with multiple factors and repeated measures, we will showcase the power of Statsmodels in handling complex experimental designs.

-To provide a comprehensive perspective, we will include a YouTube video comparing the process of conducting Repeated Measures ANOVA in both Python and R. This comparative analysis will shed light on the differences and similarities between the two popular programming languages.
+There is also a YouTube video comparing the process of conducting Repeated Measures ANOVA in both Python and R. This comparative analysis will shed light on the differences and similarities between the two popular programming languages.
+This post aims to equip you with the knowledge and skills to perform repeated measures ANOVA in Python confidently and precisely.

 Prerequisites